– The Ultimate Etiquette Guide for Being a Guest

-To have success in the jet-set world and become socially accepted, you must adapt to the social rules of this society and act accordingly.
-I have previously written about the basics of etiquette and etiquette for fine dining.
+To have success in high-society and become socially accepted, you must adapt to the social cues of this community and act accordingly.
+One must therefore learn social skills & etiquette!

 1. If you receive an invite, you MUST RSVP

 If you have told someone you will attend, you don’t change your plans last minute unless it’s a life or death situation (or you got ill).
-Dropping out because “you don’t feel like, you’re too tired or have so much work to do “ etc, is bad manners and people of this kind should not expect getting invited back in the future.
+Dropping out because “you don’t feel like it, you’re too tired or have so much work to do “ etc, is bad manners and people of this kind should not expect being invited back in the future.

 3. Always ask before bringing a guest

 Depending on the party, some invites state that you can bring a plus one, and you would therefore not need to ask beforehand; you just state in your RSVP that it will be you + 1.

 Some events are too intimate for extra guests, where you would have to ask the host about adding a guest to your invite.
 Be cautious about doing so in a timely manner, last minute guest add-ons are usually not favoured!

 This rule is for when you are invited to someone’s house.
 Always bring something small that shows “Thank you for inviting me”.